-This distinctive looking working dog used to run alongside the horses and carriages of the 19th century, to deter attacks from robbers and highwaymen.
-He has outstanding endurance, and a need for lots of exercise.
+This distinctive-looking working dog used to run alongside the horses and carriages of the 19th century to deter attacks from robbers and highwaymen.

 An appealing part of the Dalmatian temperament is his ability to smile.
 He will wag his tail while baring his teeth, and it can look quite frightening until you get used to it.

 This dog needs an active owner.
-He rarely becomes tired out, and always seems to have plenty of energy.
-I think the Dalmatian is a great breed for a runner or jogger, as their dog can accompany them on all their training runs.
+He rarely becomes tired and always seems to have plenty of energy.
+The Dalmatian is a great breed for a runner or jogger, as he can accompany them on all their training runs.

-Insufficient exercise will have an adverse effect on your dog's temperament.
-He will become rowdy, and frequently jump up on you.
-His boredom will lead to destructive behavior, such as digging and chewing.
+Insufficient exercise will have an adverse effect on your Dalmatian's temperament.
+He will become rowdy and frequently jump up on you.
+His boredom will lead to destructive behavior, like digging and chewing.

 Although this breed is generally a good choice for a novice dog owner, he will be much more difficult if not exercised.
-Anybody who welcomes a Dalmatian into their home must be prepared to run, walk, jog or roller-blade for hours.
+Anybody who welcomes a Dalmatian into their home must have an active lifestyle that includes this dog

 Why You Must Train Your Dalmatian

 With regular obedience training, he will become a well-behaved and easy-to-live-with member of your family.
 He will thrive on agility and fly ball training.
 This will give him the opportunity to learn new tricks.

 As a result, he will then be less likely to come up with his undesirable behaviors which can take the form of destructive entertainment.